scottbarnesg/Cooperative_Search_Env/README.md

 When agents 'meet' within the map, they can share information on what they've explored.
 Each agents reward is the percent of the map it has explored.

-This environment is intended to run with OpenAI's A2C baseline.
+This environment is intended to run with a modified version of OpenAI's A2C baseline and MADDPG.

-NOTE: Current version is only stable for a single agent